 There are many features in the monitors, which determine the price differences.
 A basic unit that shows only the heart rate can be found anywhere for $79.99.
 From there, the price goes up with the features - up to $200 for the fuller featured monitors and above that for those that download to your computer.

-- Watch: Since you wear it like a watch, it is nice to have it be a watch, too, so you don't have to wear another watch when on your workout.
+- Time of Day: Since you wear the display like a watch, it is nice to have it show you the time of day, too, so you don't have to wear another watch when on your workout.

 - Target Zone: It is good to head out on your workout knowing what target zone you are planning to achieve, but it is even more convenient to program it into the monitor and have it beep when you are above or below the target zone.
 Some models allow multiple zones to be programmed.